Genusbiz/docs/users/analyze-report-and-discover/analysis/visualizations.md

 Actions can be applied to header, content, button and context menu.

-## Sankey diagram
+## Sankey
-A *Sankey diagram* is a flow diagram where the width of the links is proportional to the flow between the nodes.
+A *Sankey* diagram is a flow diagram where the width of the links is proportional to the flow between the nodes.

 In Genus App Platform, the diagram is used to present N-1 values grouped pairwise by N categories.
 The categories will be distributed along the horizontal axis, and appear as vertically stacked columns of category objects.